 make <target>

-users have to replace CC = clang
+PS1 C++ users have to replace CC = clang with CXX = g++ and CFLAGS

-with CXXFLAGS
+with CXXFLAGS.

 PS2 feel free to fork me so as to remove everything that does not interest you and customize me according to your needs.